Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 What Could Happen to My Fretboard if Not Properly Cared For?

-Both approaches might work in different circumstances, depending on your day to day habits and environment.
-What’s clear is that you, in one form or another, need to care for your fretboard or it could develop any one of the following issues:
+Learning how to clean fretboard of your guitar is very important.
+Knowing the right approach is crucial.
+Some approaches might work in different circumstances, depending on your day to day habits and environment.
+What?s clear is that you, in one form or another, need to care for your fretboard or it could develop any one of the following issues:

 - Loose frets